sarinravishanker/interview-data-engineer/README.md

 - **Pandas**: Data manipulation for CSV ingestion.
 - **Python**: Core programming language for custom scripts.
 - **Pytest**: Unit testing framework for Python.

 ---

-## Features
-- **CSV Ingestion**: Reads raw sales data from CSV files and loads it into a PostgreSQL database.
-- **Data Transformation**: Cleans and transforms raw data using DBT models.
-- **Data Testing**: Validates data quality using DBT tests.
-- **Orchestration**: Automates the entire workflow using Apache Airflow.
-- **Containerized Setup**: Simplifies deployment with Docker.
-- **Unit Tests**: Basic unit tests for the `load_csv` Python script to validate CSV ingestion logic and database interactions.

----